gh3rtz/h3lix-open_redirect_checker/README.md

 # h3lix_openredirect

 h3lix_openredirect is a simple Python tool for checking Open Redirect Vulnerabilities in a list of URLs.
-This tool uses the `argparse`, `requests`, `art`, and `termcolor` libraries to provide an interactive command-line interface and colorful output.

 ## Features